telerik/blazor-docs/knowledge-base/grid-kb-only-one-filtermenu-option.md

 ![](images/grid-kb-only-one-filtermenu-option-result.png)

 ## Solution

+There are two options:

+* A [custom filter template]({%slug grid-templates-filter%}) provides full flexibility, including on building the filter descriptor.
+This is the approach we recommend for such a scenario.

-You can use CSS to hide the elements that provide the and/or secondary conditions:
+* You can use CSS to hide the elements that provide the and/or secondary conditions.
+An example of this is provided below.
+Note that the CSS rules used by the grid rendering may change and that these rules will also target all the grids on the page.

->caption Hide And/Or filter options in FilterMenu
+>caption Hide And/Or filter options in FilterMenu with CSS

 ````CSHTML
 @* These CSS rules hide the second component wrappers *@